cyberark/conjur/README.md

-The `dev` directory contains a `docker-compose` file which creates a development environment with a database container (`pg`, short for *postgres*), and a `conjur` container with source code mounted into the directory `/src/conjur`.
+The `dev` directory contains a `docker-compose` file which creates a development environment with a database container (`pg`, short for *postgres*), and a `conjur` server container with source code mounted into the directory `/src/conjur`.

 To use it: